Updated 4/22/13:

 GRC-9 with Army Special Forces, 1964

-Left: The “GRC-9″ at work with U.S. Army Special Forces and Vietnamese irregular forces.
+Left: The “GRC-9” at work with U.S. Army Special Forces and Vietnamese irregular forces.
 Note the taller G-43 generator had replaced the GN-58 in this instance*.
-Official Photograph, U.S. Army 1964.
+Official Photograph, U.S. Army, August 8, 1964.

-This frame is from a Signal Corps film following a Special Forces patrol in Vietnam.
-The filmer or the person that entered the description in the National Archives file mis-identifies the radio as the GRC-109.
+The above image is from a Signal Corps film following a Special Forces patrol in Vietnam.
+The filmer or the person that entered the description in the National Archives file mis-identified the radio as the GRC-109.
+Incidentally, this 1964 photo is the only one I have found of US personnel using a GRC-9 in Vietnam.
+Well into obsolescence by then, the GRC-9’s were used by some US advisor personnel, especially early in our involvement.

-Below is my “GRC-9″ set up on the Pacific beach at Spooner Cove near San Luis Obispo CA during less stressful times.
-(Actually, it is a GRC-87 – do you know the difference?*) We were running “Coastwatcher Ops” and transmitting Bikini Reports back to a TCS set at Camp San Luis Obispo acting as Net Control.
+Below is my “GRC-9” set up on the Pacific beach at Spooner Cove near San Luis Obispo CA during less stressful times.
+(Actually, it is a GRC-87 – do you know the difference?*) We were running “Coastwatcher Ops” and transmitting Bikini Reports back to Net Control at Camp San Luis Obispo.
 This was during the Military Radio Collectors Group meeting in May 2010.

 (*The RT-77/GRC-9 receiver-transmitter when deployed with the G-43 generator, LS-7A (or LS-203) speaker and the ME-61/GRC field strength meter is defined as the AN/GRC-87 “system”.
 (TM11-5820-453-10, 10MAY1963 refers) ) If you’re keeping score.